-The threat of deportation—officially known as “removal”—is one of the most frightening and stressful situations for an immigrant.
-Scott D. Pollock & Associates, P.C. ensures you don’t face deportation alone.
+The threat of deportation—sometimes referred to as “removal”—is one of the most frightening and stressful situations an immigrant can face.
+The attorneys at Scott D. Pollock and Associates, P.C. will ensure you don’t have to do it alone.

 We understand the complex and ever-changing nature of immigration laws and the U.S. deportation process.
-We will fight by your side every step of the way to help you reverse or modify the deportation order and stay in the United States.
+We will fight by your side at every step of the way to help you reverse or modify a deportation order and stay in the United States.

-Understanding the U.S. deportation process is crucial, and we’re here to address common questions to help you navigate this complex system.
+Understanding the U.S. deportation process is crucial, and we’re here to address some commonly asked questions to help you navigate this complex system more effectively.

 Reasons for deportation include: